adilaiman/ADSR/README.md

-# Algorithms & Data Structures in Python3.
+# Algorithms & Data Structures in Python 3.
-📓 Material to supplement and help you with learning a fundamental topic in CS.
+## Features
++ README's for each section
++ Included examples and solutions
++ Tests to check your own solutions